-Firms may sometimes apply the lower of cost or market rule to value inventories.
+Firms may sometimes apply the lower of cost or market ruleto value inventories.
 Under this rule, in principle, inventory value is taken as the lower these two values: Firstly, historical cost, and secondly, market price.
-And, market value in this case usually means current replacement cost.
+And, the market value in this case usually means the current replacement cost.
 Note, however, the following constraints on market price:

 - Market price cannot be higher than the estimated selling price, minus selling expenses.
 Selling price less selling costs is net realizable value.
 This value is the ceiling of permissible market values.

 - Market price cannot be lower than net realizable value minus an average profit margin.
 This price is the floor of permissible market values.

 - In other words, the stock value is the historical cost if that is lower than the market value "floor."
 Otherwise, its value is whichever is lower: market value ceiling or replacement cost.

 Total inventory value typically changes more or less continuously, as firms stock new items and either sell or lose existing stock.
 The market value of individual items in stock also changes over time, for instance, when inventory items spoil or become obsolete.

 In any case, total inventory value must appear on the Balance sheet as it stands at the end of the reporting period after changes for the period are complete.
 Firms usually apply this equation: